Guidance for conducting exams in your school or college, including how to arrange for invigilation and what to do if you suspect malpractice.

 Malpractice and irregularities

 Read our malpractice page for more information on making an allegation and whistleblowing.
-You can also find shared information and guidance on malpractice and irregularities on the JCQ and Ofqual websites.
+You can also find shared information and guidance on malpractice and irregularities on the JCQ website.

 We administer the JCQ Centre Inspection Service which inspects schools and colleges in England and Scotland offering GCSE, A-level, ELC, Basic Skills, Key Skills, Functional Skills and Diploma Principal Learning exams and assessments on behalf of the JCQ awarding organisations.

 Please use the JCQ alternative site form to let your exam board and the JCQ Centre Inspection Service team know if you will be conducting exams at a different site.